esl/elixirconf-eu-jekyll/_participants/michal-slaski.md

 ---
 name: Michal Slaski
-pic_url: "/assets/images/michal_slaski.jpg"
+pic_url: "/assets/images/michal-slaski.jpg"
 tagline: Co-Founder of koderki.pl
 github: michalslaski
 twitter: michalslaski

 ---
-AGH graduate, Erlang programmer since 2005.
 In 2014 began organizing the Lambda Days conference, which focuses on functional languages and new trends in computer science.
-In the same year also started organizing programming workshops for people who would like to learn languages such as Erlang, Elixir or Swift.
-Co-Founder of [koderki.pl](http://koderki.pl/) and frequent conference speaker.
+Co-Founder of koderki.pl - a teaching practice aimed at creating educational content and lesson scenarios.
+Manager at Google Cloud, father of two and frequent conference speaker.